Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 The round silver button toggles between the three power settings (eco, auto, boost).

-The next upgrade is the high torque attachment with the same adjustable gates, which now has combs above the brush roll to help untangle hair.
+The next upgrade is the High Torque attachment with the same adjustable gates, which now has combs above the brush roll to help untangle hair.

 Another attachment that helps it clean hair is the torque screw tool with the tapered brush.